About Krakow

 Best Times to Visit Attractions to Avoid Crowds:

-- Early Mornings: To beat the crowds at popular attractions like Wawel Castle and St. Mary's Basilica, aim to visit early in the morning when they first open.
+- Early Mornings: To beat the crowds, visit popular attractions like Wawel Castle or St. Mary's Basilica early in the morning when they first open.

 #